-- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.
+- a. the names of the directors considered by the board to be independent directors; - b. if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and c. the length of service of each director.

-As Judo is an authorised deposittaking institution (ADI) regulated by the Australian Prudential Regulation Authority (APRA), the Board has adopted a definition of independence in line with the term as defined in APRA Prudential Standard CPS 510 Governance, which sets out the interests and relationships to be considered by the Board in assessing the independence of each Director.
+As Judo is an authorised deposit-taking institution regulated by the Australian Prudential Regulation Authority (APRA), the Board has adopted a definition of independence in line with the term as defined in APRA Prudential Standard CPS 510 Governance which sets out the interests and relationships to be considered by the Board in assessing the independence of each Director.

-The Board assesses the independence of Directors on appointment, and annually, through an attestation by each Director, in light of the Principles and Recommendations and CPS 510.
-Directors are expected to provide updates on any changes to their independence status ongoing.
+The Board assesses the independence of Directors upon appointment, and annually, through an attestation by each Director, in light of the Principles and Recommendations and CPS 510.
+Directors are expected to provide updates to the information as it changes.

-The Board considers that Peter Hodgson, John Fraser, Mette Schepers, Manda Trautwein, and Jennifer Douglas are independent.
+The Board considers that Peter Hodgson, John Fraser, Mette Schepers, Manda Trautwein and Jennifer Douglas are independent.